dotnet/docs/docs/architecture/cloud-native/cloud-native-data-patterns.md

 **Figure 5-9**.
 The CAP theorem

 The theorem states that distributed data systems will offer a trade-off between consistency, availability, and partition tolerance.
-And, that any database can only guarantee two of the three properties:
+And, that any database can only guarantee *two* of the three properties:

-- *Consistency.* Every node in the cluster will respond with the most recent data, even if the system must block the request until it updates all replicas.
+- *Consistency.* Every node in the cluster will respond with the most recent data, even if the system must block the request until all replicas are updated.
+If you query a "consistent system" for an item that is updating, you will wait for the response until all replicas successfully update.
+However, you will receive the most current data.

 - *Availability.* Every node will return a response in a reasonable amount of time, even if that response isn't the most recent data.
+If you query an "available system" for an item that is updating, you will get a timely response, even if the update has not replicated.

-- *Partition Tolerance.* Guarantees that the system will continue operating if a node fails or loses connectivity with another.
+- *Partition Tolerance.* Guarantees that the system will continue operating if a replica node fails or loses connectivity with other replica nodes.

 Generally speaking, relational databases typically provide consistency and availability, but not partition tolerance.
-Partitioning a relational database, such as sharding, is difficult and can impact performance.
+Partitioning a relational database across multiple nodes, such as with sharding, is difficult and can impact performance.

 NoSQL databases typically support high availability and partition tolerance, implemented as horizontal scalability.
-As the CAP theorem specifies, you can only have two of the three principles, and with partition tolerance, you lose the consistency property.
+As the CAP theorem specifies, you can only have two of the three properties, and with partition tolerance, you lose the consistency property.

+If the system were consistent and replicas were to lose connectivity, you would not be able to write to the database.
+The consistent system would reject the write as it cannot replicate the change to all of the underlying replicas.
+Whereas an available system would allow the write and update each replica as it becomes available.

 > Care must be taken with these descriptions as some databases support configurations that can *"toggle"* these principles.
 For example, MySQL can be configured as either consistent and available or available and partition tolerant.